-The College of Business Teacher of the Year award is selected each spring based on a vote by the COB student body.
-Because it represents the views of our students it is a genuine honor to be selected, especially with the high quality instructors in the COB.
-All awardees are honored with their name on a plaque in the COB Awards Display Case.
+The Michigan Tech College of Business (COB) Teacher of the Year award is selected each spring based on a vote by the COB student body.
+Because it represents the views of students, it is a genuine distinction to be selected.
+Awardees are honored with their name on a plaque, located inside the Academic Office Building.

 The 2019-2020 College of Business teacher of the year is Sheila Milligan, senior lecturer in accounting.
 Students recognized Milligan for her enthusiasm, interactive teaching style, and dedication.
 One student remarked, “I was ready to change my major until I had a class with Sheila.
 She makes accounting easy to understand and enjoyable to do.”
 Another statement of support said, “Sheila makes an effort to connect with each student and ensures they reach their goals and fullest potential.”